Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization: Introduction

+To address the limitations in existing story generation methods, we present Story-Iter, a new \textbf{Iterative Paradigm}.
+Unlike existing methods that use multiple fixed reference frames but do not refine them over time or incorporate a holistic visual context (Fig.~\ref{paradigm} A\&B, \textit{e.g.} StoryGen~\citep{liu2024intelligent} and StoryDiffusion~\citep{zhou2024storydiffusion}), our approach continuously refines each generated story frame, utilizing the full-length reference images generated from the previous iteration.
+Here, iteration refers to the external round beyond the internal denoising steps of diffusion models.

-To address these limitations, we present \textbf{Story-Adapter}, an \textit{iterative framework} that adapts pre-trained SD models for long story visualization.
-Unlike existing methods that generate images auto-regressively or rely on static reference images (Fig.~\ref{paradigm} A\&B), our approach prioritizes semantic consistency by incorporating \textit{all} generated images from previous iterations into the current one.
-This process offers two key advantages.
-1) It offers a comprehensive view of the entire narrative, thereby reducing error accumulation and mitigating the propagation of flaws from reference images.
-2) By continuously engaging with text prompts, Story-Adapter optimizes generative quality for details based on insights from earlier iterations.
-As illustrated in Fig.\ref{fig1}, our framework enhances both semantic consistency and the quality of fine-grained interactions across iterations, resulting in more coherent and higher-quality visualizations.
-For example, the image depicting complex character interactions, such as ``the snowman greeting the fox'' demonstrates substantial improvement over iterations compared to previous methods\citep{liu2024intelligent,zhou2024storydiffusion}.
+The proposed iterative paradigm offers two key advantages.
+1) It progressively approximates the distribution of reference image global embeddings across iterations, ultimately ensuring visual coherence (see Fig.~\ref{fig:js}).
+2) By iteratively engaging the full-length story frames and text prompts, it optimizes fine-grained control based on both global and local semantic contexts.
+Shown in Fig.~\ref{fig1}, Story-Iter enhances both visual consistency and fine control across iterations, resulting in more coherent and higher-quality visualizations.
+For example, the image depicting complex character interactions, such as ``snowman saw a fox'' demonstrates substantial improvement over iterations compared to previous methods~\citep{liu2024intelligent,zhou2024storydiffusion}.